 Before You Adopt

-Do you have any other dogs?
-How will the pets react to a new dog?
+Do you have any other pets?
+How your other pets react to a new dog?

-Is your current residence suited to the dog you’re considering?
+Is your current residence suited to the needs of the dog you’re considering?

-How will your social life or work obligations affect your ability to care for a dog?
+How will your schedule affect your ability to care for a dog?

-How do the people you live with feel about having a dog in the house?
+How do the other people in your home feel about having a dog in the house?

 Are you, your spouse, partner or roommate intolerant of hair, dirt and other realities of sharing your home with a dog, such as allergies?

-What breed of dog is the best fit with your current lifestyle?
+What breed mix of dog is the best fit with your current lifestyle?

 Is there tension in the home?
-Dogs quickly pick up on stress in the home, and it can exacerbate their health and behavior problems.
+Dogs have the ability to sense stress and tension, and it can exacerbate their health and behavior problems.

-Is there an adult in the family who has agreed to be ultimately responsible for the dog’s care?
+Is there an adult in the family who has agreed to be primarily responsible for the dog’s care?

 What do you expect your dog to contribute to your life?
-For example, do you want a running and hiking buddy, or is your perfect pet a couch potato who will hang and watch TV with you?
+Do you want a running and hiking buddy, or is your perfect pet a couch potato who will hang and watch TV with you?

-If you are thinking of adopting a young dog, do you have the time and patience to work with the dog through its adolescence, taking house-breaking, chewing and energy-level into account?
+If you are thinking of adopting puppy, do you have the time and patience to work with the dog throughout its adolescence on house-training, learning commands, and behavioral corrections?

-Do you have the heart and time to train and handle a dog with behavior issues or are you looking for an easy-going friend?
+Do you have the time to train and handle a dog with behavioral issues or are you looking for a better trained dog?

-Will you have enough room if your dog grows to be bigger than expected?
+Will your be home large enough should your dog grow to be bigger than expected?

-How big of a dog can you travel comfortably with?
+Do you plan to travel with your dog?
+How big of a dog can you travel with comfortably?

-Most importantly, will your dog be your best friend?
+Most importantly, will your dog be your best friend and beloved family member?